Tangsa Naga

-The Tangshang people or Tangsa, are of Tibeto-Burmese ethnic group of the Arunachal Pradesh and Assam.
+The Tangshang people, or Tangsa, are of Tibeto-Burmese ethnic group of the Arunachal Pradesh and Assam.
 They also reside in Sagaing Region and parts of Kachin State of Myanmar.
 In Myanmar they were formerly known as Rangpang, Pangmi, and Haimi.
 They speak their own language Tangsa.

-Tangsa is the largest ethnic group having an approximate population of 450,000.
+Tangsa is the largest Naga ethnic group having an approximate population of 450,000.
 They are a scheduled group under the Indian Constitution and there are many sub-groups within Tangsa on both sides of the border.